jupyterhub/jupyterhub/docs/source/admin/upgrading.rst

 SQLite has some disadvantages when it comes to upgrading JupyterHub.
 These
 are:

--  ``upgrade-db`` may not work, and you may need delete your database and start with a fresh one.
+-  ``upgrade-db`` may not work, and you may need to delete your database and start with a fresh one.
 -  ``downgrade-db`` **will not** work if you want to rollback to an earlier version, so backup the ``jupyterhub.sqlite`` file before